-Find the information you need to get your real estate training and start a real estate career.
+Find the information you need to get your real estate degree and training and start a real estate career.

 The real estate industry is much more than well-dressed agents who show open houses.
 The field also includes a dynamic group of professionals who work on all aspects of developing, buying, selling, financing and maintaining property, whether commercial, residential or industrial.